Last updated on February 6, 2023

 Wyleth, Soul of Steel | Illustration by Tyler Jacobson

 Boros can make juggernaut fighters capable of killing entire boards by themselves just as easily as it can conjure an army of flying lifelink angels to save you at the last minute.
-If you enjoy equipment, auras, legendary angels, creatures with upwards of five keywords, and extra combat phases then you’ve found the right colors to play.
+If you enjoy equipment, auras, legendary angels, creatures with upwards of five keywords, and of all the phases, you enjoy combat the most, then you’ve found the right colors to play.

-Starting off strong today with none other than Velomachus Lorehold.
-Despite being a strong commander and the namesake of the Lorehold college, Velomachus has found itself at the bottom of today’s top 18 rankings.
+Velomachus Lorehold has found itself at the bottom of today’s rankings despite being a strong commander and the namesake of the Lorehold college.
 This commander lets you cast an instant or sorcery off the top of your deck whenever it attacks.

 Free spells off the top are always good and it becomes great when you build your deck with that mechanic in mind.
 Spells like World at War, Savage Beating, and even Mizzix’s Mastery can turn a simple combat phase into the end of the game if there isn’t a blue player nearby to counter it.

-Following Lorehold in the #17 spot is Koll, the Forgemaster.
-This commander gives your equipped creatures +1/+1 on top of returning dead nontoken creatures to your hand if it was equipped.
+Up next is Koll, the Forgemaster.
+This commander gives your equipped creatures +1/+1 on top of returning dead nontoken creatures to your hand if they were equipped.
 Koll makes for a great commander in a run-of-the-mill Boros equipment deck.

 Everything about the Forgemaster incentivizes you to go wide on the board with a lot of smaller equipped creatures instead of one bigger one.
 It not only further reduces risk by having your threats spread across multiple targets, it also adds more damage through its second ability.
 Going wide typically means a lower mana curve so be preferential to cheaper cards like Skullclamp, Memnite, and Ornithopter instead of something larger like Batterskull.